SergioRoldan/Seths-Network/README.md

 - IV.2 Use the .exe, .dmg or .pak packaged app in release-builds folder according to your distribution (release-builds is created once app is packaged.
 You can pack the app for any distro using any distro, but the installer creation only will work for your distribution and probably won't for the others, e.g. You must create the Windows installer in a Windows OS, trying to create a macOS installer or Linux installer in a Windows OS fails)

 IMPORTANT !
-App must be repackaged each time Ganache is restarted because build folder would change.
+App must be repackaged each time Ganache is restarted because build folder changes.
 Installer must be also recreated once the app is repackaged.
 Otherwise, app won't work because is packaged and installed using non currently existent smart contracts.
 This should be solved when the smart contracts are deployed in Ropsten testnet or Ethereum mainnet.

 ## Project folder distribution

 All important files are selfexplanatory or are commented otherwise.

 /build: Folder where Truffle creates artifacts for smart contracs once they are compiled and deployed (Doesn't exist before migration)

-/contracts: Contains smart contracts for the Seths Network /dist: Contains angular-electron app build using production flag (Doens't exist before build) /e2e: Folder created by angular to contain e2e definitions /installers: Contains the files required to create windows installer /migrations: Contains the files required to deploy smart contracts using truffle migrate /node_modules: Contains node modules (Doesn't exist before npm install) /release-build: Contains executables of the app packages for Windows, Linux and MacOS & an installer for Windows /src: Contains the source and configuration files of the application
+/contracts: Contains smart contracts for the Seths Network

+/dist: Contains angular-electron app build using production flag (Doens't exist before build)

+/e2e: Folder created by angular to contain e2e definitions

+/installers: Contains the files required to create windows installer

+/migrations: Contains the files required to deploy smart contracts using truffle migrate

+/node_modules: Contains node modules (Doesn't exist before npm install)

+/release-build: Contains executables of the app packages for Windows, Linux and MacOS & an installer for Windows

+/src: Contains the source and configuration files of the application

 Also:
 - Readme & License
 - Configuration files for truffle, debian-installer, angular, typescript, electron and node

-## On Development
+## Usage

 You will see the address/es of your node, click on any of them to see its contracts (empty if any has been created) or to create a new one.
 Click on a contract to interact with it.